aptitudetechnology/pylua-bioxen-vm/md_archive/report.md

-# pylua-bioxen-vm Audit Instructions
+# pylua_bioxen_vm_lib Audit Instructions

-This file contains the structured audit instructions for Copilot or any engineer reviewing the pylua-bioxen-vm codebase.
+This file contains the structured audit instructions for Copilot or any engineer reviewing the pylua_bioxen_vm_lib codebase.
 The focus is on session lifecycle management, interactive VM handling, and registry operations.

 ---